The highlights from Straight to the Bar delivered to your inbox each Monday.

-His latest - Fixing Elbow Pain - takes a very thorough look at banishing elbow injuries completely.
+One of our favourites - Fixing Elbow Pain - takes a very thorough look at banishing elbow injuries completely.
 If you've ever experienced something like Tennis Elbow or Golfer's Elbow, you'll understand just how incredible that is.
 Fantastic.

 Jeff Wilson is a devoted family man and an all around strength and fitness freak.
 He’s been involved in some type of sports or physical activity for more than two decades.
 You can keep up with his latest training and endeavors at No Limits as he notes his efforts to break through the physical and mental limits of conventional training on the road to becoming as strong an athlete as possible.